 A soul mate is likely the most important person you’ll ever meet, since they tear down your wall of hurdles and smack you wakeful.
 However, to live with a soul mate until the end of time?
 Nah.
 Too painful.
 Soul mates, they come into your life just to uncover another layer of yourself to you, and afterward take off.
 Just like that.
 Abruptly.
 Suddenly.
 Without any commotion.

-A Soul mate’s motivation is to shake you up, tear away your ego a little bit, show to you where you are stuck and what are your addictions, make your heart open, so new light can get in, make you so frantic and wild that you need to change your life.
+A soul mate’s motivation is to shake you up, tear away your ego bit-by-bit, guide you when you are stuck and drive you away from your addictions, open up your heart and be your guiding light, make you so frantic and wild that you need to change your life.

 That’s my definition of true soul mate, true love, romance.
 Where you can be six, twenty one or fifty two but when you lose someone it stays with you.
 Because I don’t know how to love without using my whole heart.
 I don’t know what it is like to love someone ‘half way’.

 I practice giving love in the same way I’d like to receive it.
 And for that I am not waiting for my soul mate to arrive.
 He already did arrive.
 Made me change my life for better and went away with the wind.
 But HAVE YOU MET YOURS?